Lightspace-Official/lightX-DevBox/README.md

 ## Roadmap
 - [ ] Will support more programmming languages (See milestones)
 - [x] Use a portable version of python to run this independently
-- [x] Make a building tool to build lX Code (See milestones)
-- [x] Compile all this code
-- [x] Make support for Windows CMD
 - [x] Make support for LightX OS System & Apps
 - [ ] Make support for NodeJS